ScottSchumacker/AnalyzingDistributions-Iris/README.md

 # AnalyzingDistributions-Iris
-Project to analyze distributions of the Iris dataset
+Project to analyze distributions of data set features from the Iris data set.